-These awards are divided into two topic areas – funding for transmission planners and funding for state agencies.
-Awards under the first topic area funds transmission planners’ work with stakeholder organizations within an interconnection to project options for alternative electricity supplies and the associated transmission requirements.
-The second group of awards goes to state agencies or groups of agencies developing coordinated interconnection priorities and planning processes.
+The awards were divided into two topic areas – funding for transmission planners and funding for state agencies.
+Awards under the first topic area funded transmission planners’ work with stakeholder organizations within an interconnection to project options for alternative electricity supplies and the associated transmission requirements.
+The second group of awards went to state agencies or groups of agencies developing coordinated interconnection priorities and planning processes.

 View the project website of each grantee at:

 - Electric Reliability Council of Texas (ERCOT) Long Term Study